4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Possible budget challenges – Extensive time investments, customization costs, and possibly paying fees for both systems will eat into your budget.

 The short answer is that a hybrid approach can suit any business.
-But it is likely to shine when you have complex and unique needs in a new or rapidly growing and changing industry.
-It can also be beneficial for businesses growing due to acquisition or merger, for similar reasons as a parallel strategy, with a little more room to control the budget.
+But it is likely to shine when you have complex, unique needs in a new or rapidly changing industry.
+It can also be beneficial for businesses growing due to an acquisition or merger, for similar reasons as a parallel strategy, with a little more room to control the budget.

 Hybrid Deployment Security Considerations:

-With a hybrid deployment approach, your IT team and software partner must be aware of all possible technology and data risks for all systems and know how to mitigate each of them.
+With a hybrid deployment approach, your IT team and software partner must be aware of all potential technology and data risks across all systems and know how to mitigate each.
 It can require more planning for security during transition periods, but it’s not necessarily riskier than other strategies.

 Factors to Consider When Choosing an ERP Implementation Strategy